BeyondQuality/beyondquality/research/public_speaking.md

 Maaret Pyhäjärvi: Entrepreneurial side gigs: Teaching can be a way of making a living too and conferences are ways of introducing you as someone with knowledge to teach or consult on.

+Marko Rytkonen: Boost my book sales.
+Book sales is not about money, but it may open interesting opportunities (trainings, jobs, study groups...).
+Book and public talks will boost your career, in a unique and personal way.

 Take a moment to think about which of these resonate with you, or add your own.
 Your story and perspective are unique.
 No one else has lived your exact experiences.
 Even if a topic has been talked about before, your take on it can bring value.
 I used to worry “I have nothing new to add”, but remember: you have a story to share too!
 Your viewpoint, whether as a beginner or expert, is always unique and can shine a new light on a subject.
 Once you find a reason that excites you, hold onto it.
 It will keep you going through the work of creating and delivering a presentation.